Calls for investigations after power restored in Manhattan

 No injuries were reported.

+The police and fire departments brought personnel and equipment in from other parts of the city to help, including 400 police officers and 100 traffic agents, as well as 93 additional ambulances.

-The outage comes on the anniversary of the 1977 New York City outage that left most of the city without power.
+The outage came on the anniversary of the 1977 New York City outage that left most of the city without power.